vieirads/100DaysOfCode/r1-log.md

 ### R1D75
 Struggled to make the calculator using kivy.
 Tomorrow I will try again.
 I am not having enough time to study the way I wanted, because I have a test next week.

+### R1D76
+I didn't programmed today.
+I had to study for my upcoming test.
+I wanted to code, but I had to study for something else right now.